 - We will be checking your grades prior to the beginning of sorority recruitment, and

-if it is found you do not meet the 2.5 cumulative GPA requirement (if you have completed
+if it is found you do not meet the 2.5 cumulative GPA (if you have completed more

-less than 11 college credits then we use your high school cumulative GPA) you will
+less than 11 college credits then we use your high school cumulative GPA) requirement

-receive an email from us with further instructions.
-Absolutely no exceptions are made
+you will receive an email from us with further instructions.
+Absolutely no exceptions

-to our grade policy, therefore if you fall below the requirement then you will be
+are made to our grade policy, therefore if you fall below the requirement then you

-be available for pick up in 03 Panhellenic Hall.
-The check must be picked up prior
+which will be available for pick up in 03 Panhellenic Hall.
+The check must be picked

-void.
-In your email list the subject as FSR Cancellation, then in your email include:
+- In your email list the subject as FSR Cancellation, then in your email include: your

 first, middle, last name and home address to firstname.lastname@example.org